-Throughout 2018, OPERS continued efforts to ensure all eligible participants enrolled in individual Medicare plans via the OPERS Medicare Connector were successfully using their Health Reimbursement Arrangement accounts.
-These efforts included in-person seminars, hands-on workshops and personal outreach to retirees with little or no activity on their HRA accounts.
+Throughout 2019, OPERS continued efforts to ensure all eligible participants enrolled in individual Medicare plans via the OPERS Medicare Connector were successfully using their Health Reimbursement Arrangement (HRA) account if they so desired.
+These efforts included in-person seminars, hands-on workshops and personal outreach to retirees with little or no HRA activity.